Cloves are the flower buds of the clove tree, an evergreen also known as Syzygium aromaticum (

 Including cloves in your diet along with other antioxidant-rich foods can help improve your overall health.

-Summary: Cloves are high in antioxidants, including eugenol and vitamin C, both of which can help reduce oxidative stress.
+Cloves are high in antioxidants, including eugenol, which can help reduce oxidative stress.

-Some research shows that the compounds found in cloves can help protect against cancer.
+Some research suggests that the compounds found in cloves might help protect against cancer.

-Another test-tube study had similar results, showing that concentrated amounts of clove oil caused cell death in 80% of esophageal cancer cells (16).
+Another test-tube study observed similar results, showing that concentrated amounts of clove oil caused cell death in 80% of esophageal cancer cells (

-A test-tube study found that eugenol effectively promoted cell death in cervical cancer cells (17).
+A test-tube study found that eugenol promoted cell death in cervical cancer cells (

-One test-tube study showed that clove essential oil was effective at killing off three common types of bacteria, including E. coli, a strain of bacteria that can cause cramps, diarrhea, fatigue and even death (20).
+One test-tube study showed that clove essential oil killed three common types of bacteria, including E. coli, which is a strain of bacteria that can cause food poisoning (

 What’s more, the antibacterial properties of cloves could even help promote oral health.